rkonovalov/jfilter/README.md

  @JsonIgnoreSetting(className = Street.class, fields = {"id", "streetNumber"})
  ...
 ```
 In this example we declared multiple settings.
-If module finds next classes in respons next fields will be excluded:
+If module finds next classes in response next fields will be excluded:
 1) On User.class, fields: id, password, secretKey
 2) On Address.class, fields: id, apartmentNumber
 3) On Street.class, fields: id, streetNumber